loda-lang/loda-programs/README.md

 ## Examples

 The following example shows a LODA program for computing the Fibonacci numbers.
 It uses a lexicographical descent loop over a region of fixed size 1.
-For combuting the N-th Fibonacci number, we simply count down N in every iteration step.
+For computing the N-th Fibonacci number, we simply count down N in every iteration step.

 * [fibonacci.asm](programs/fibonacci.asm) or
 * [oeis/A000045.asm](programs/oeis/A000045.asm)